Outpatient Alcohol and Drug Treatment Program

 that shortens a person’s life expectancy.
 When alcohol or other drugs affect your

 daily life, your career or your relationships, it’s time to seek help.
+The Community Recovery Center is an intensive outpatient program located at

 Community Memorial Hospital.